Gajol/IT-Notes/Notes/Leadership/ManagementTheory-Westrum.md

 - [Westrum, R. ‘A Typology of Organisational Cultures’.
 Quality and Safety in Health Care 13, no. suppl_2 (1 December 2004): ii22–27.](https://doi.org/10.1136/qshc.2003.009522.)
 - [Westrum, Ron.
 ‘The Study of Information Flow: A Personal Journey’.
 Safety Science 67 (August 2014): 58–63.](https://doi.org/10.1016/j.ssci.2014.01.009.)

+The Westrum

+Ron Westrum researched human factors in system safety relating to hilghly complex systems in aviation and healthcare.
+In 1988, Westrum developed a topology of organizatoins:

+- Pathological: Power-oriented organizations are characterized by large amounts of fear and threat.
+People often hoard information or withhold it for political reasons or distort it to make themselves look better.
+- Bureaucratic:  rule-oriented organizations protect departments.
+Those in the department want to maintain their turf, insist on their own rules, and generally do things by the book, their book.
+- Generative: Generative or performance-oriented organizations focus on the mission.
+.

 ## Culture
 Westrum organizational culture is one of a set of capabilities that drive higher software delivery and organizational performance.

 A typology of organizational cultures:
 - suppression: Harming or stopping the person bringing the anomaly to light; "shooting the messenger"
 - encapsulation: Isolating the messenger, so that the message is not heard